-My research interests within the field of feminist science and technology studies are focused on technological imaginaries and material practices of technology design, particularly developments at the interface of bodies and machines.
-My current research extends my longstanding critical engagement with the field of human-computer interaction to contemporary warfighting, including the figurations that inform immersive simulations, and problems of "situational awareness" in remotely-controlled weapon systems.
-I'm concerned with the question of whose bodies are incorporated into these systems, how and with what consequences for social justice and the possibility for a less violent world.
+My research works at the intersections of anthropology and the field of feminist science and technology studies, focused on cultural imaginaries and material practices of technology design.
+My current research extends my longstanding critical engagement with the fields of artificial intelligence and human-computer interaction to the domain of contemporary militarism.
+I am concerned with the question of whose bodies are incorporated into military systems, how and with what consequences for social justice and the possibility for a less violent world.

 I spent my university years beginning in 1968 at UC Berkeley, receiving a Ph.D. in Social/Cultural Anthropology in 1984.
 My dissertation Plans and Situated Actions: the problem of human-machine communication was published by Cambridge University Press in 1987.
 It provided a critical analysis of constructions of human action and communication assumed in the design of interactive machines, and proposed an alternative perspective drawn from developments in the social sciences.
-A sequel to that book titled Human-Machine Reconfigurations: Plans and Situated Actions expanded edition was published by Cambridge University Press in 2007.
-This edition includes an annotated version of the original text, plus five new chapters looking at relevant developments since the mid 1980s both in computing and in social studies of technology.
+A sequel to that book titled Human-Machine Reconfigurations was published by Cambridge University Press in 2007.
+This edition includes an annotated version of the original text, plus five new chapters looking at relevant developments since the mid 1980s in computing and in social studies of technology.
 The focus is on humanlike machines and new forms of human-computer interaction on one hand, and recent theorising regarding humans, machines and relations between them on the other.

 In April of 2002 I received the Benjamin Franklin Medal in Computer and Cognitive Science, and in August 2005 the Outstanding Contribution to Research Award from the Communication and Information Technologies Section of the American Sociological Association.
 In 2010 I received the Lifetime Research Award from the Association of Computing Machinery (ACM) Special Interest Group on Computer-Human Interaction.
-In 2011 I received an Honorary Doctorate from the Faculty of Culture and Society, Malmö University, Sweden.
+In 2011 I received an Honorary Doctorate from the Faculty of Culture and Society, Malmö University, Sweden, and in 2017 an Honorary Doctorate from the Faculty of Arts and Social Sciences at the University of Maastricth in the Netherlands.
 In 2014, I had the great honour of receiving the Society for Social Studies of Science (4S) John Desmond Bernal Prize for Distinguished Contribution to the Field.

 Download Curriculum Vitae

-FASS 513 Approaches to Qualitative Analysis: A workshop for 2nd and 3rd year PGRs (Summer term)
+FASS 513 Approaches to Qualitative Analysis: a short workshop course for advanced PhD Stuents.

 SOCL210 Virtual Cultures: an undergraduate course that explores new information and communications media, including the progressive expansion of life online, and the increasingly intimate relations between life online and off.